izzy-el/izzy-el/README.md

  - Exchange student in MN, US.
 (2018-2019)
  - I am an Alumni at FIRST Robotics Competition (FRC). :robot: <br>
  - My team is BombBotz 6217! 🤠:black_heart::heart:
- - I, with the help of my coach, developed a ScoutApp (repository is in my GitHub :octocat:) for my team, BombBotz!
+ - Me and my coach developed a ScoutApp (repository is in my GitHub :octocat:) for my team, BombBotz!
  - Currently a trainee at Atria Jr :purple_heart::bat:

 Here are some technologies I have studied and used in projects: